01 of 07

 The Restaurant is the large, main dining room that serves open seating breakfast, lunch, and dinner.
 The meals are quite elegant, and the food is diverse.
-The daily menu for both lunch and dinner is... included in the "Silversea Chronicles", the daily newspaper.
+The daily menu for both lunch and dinner is included in the...
+"Silversea Chronicles", the daily newspaper.
 Each dinner features appetizers, intermezzo, sorbet, entrees, and desserts.

 The Grill is a new type of "hot rock" restaurant for the cruise industry.
 Guests cook their own grilled meat, fish, or shellfish on very hot lava rocks.
 The restaurant overlooks the pool from a covered seating area on deck 10.
-I love this concept, as did all the other passengers on the Silver Spirit.

 The supper club on the Silver Spirit is named Stars.
 It serves light bites of a variety of food served over five courses.
 Each morsel is about two or three bites, so by the time you've tried about fifteen different dishes, it's plenty for dinner!
 Those who are hearty eaters can sample a whole bowl of pasta before dessert, so there's no fear of leaving the table hungry.
 Although Stars is advertised as a supper club, the show doesn't start until 10 pm, so many diners have finished dinner before the live entertainment starts.